 Grants

 The UBCV OER Fund, established through the UBC Academic Excellence Fund in 2019, aims to support affordable and inclusive access to learning materials through the adoption, adaptation, development, and integration of open educational resources in UBCV credit courses.
-At launch, UBCV committed $1-million over a four-year period to support OER initiatives.

 OER Fund Principles